-The village or place of cultivation, the island of origin, the product type - peeled basal stems/ stumps or chips (kakano), or peeled roots (uho) - must be appear on the labels and the bags.
+The village or place of cultivation, the island of origin, the product type - peeled basal stems, peeled stumps, or peeled roots - must be appear on the labels and the bags.

 The date the kava is processed and packaged must be stated and clearly identified on the labels and bags containing kava and kava products.